Microsite

 A great place to live is a great place to visit.

-I encourage you to review the Town of Wasaga Beach 2025 AMO Asks and learn more about Council’s advocacy, below.
+I encourage residents and partners to review the Town of Wasaga Beach’s advocacy priorities to learn more about Council’s focus and the partnerships we are pursuing.

-We’re thinking big and proposing bold ways that the town and province can work together to build a stronger Ontario while we make Wasaga Beach one of the best places in the world to live, work, learn and play.
+We are thinking big — and proposing bold ways for the Town, province, and federal government to work together to build a stronger Ontario and a stronger Canada, while making Wasaga Beach a globally recognized recreation and nature-based destination, and one of the best places in the world to live, work, learn, play, and visit.

 Summary of 2025 AMO Asks